pratisthabharti14-stack/weight-converter/README.md

 The file stores information about the borrowed books, including the book name, borrow date, return date, and lender name.
    ```
-# Student Management System
+🎓 Student Management System

-A simple Student Management System built using Python and Object-Oriented Programming (OOP) concepts.
+A beginner-friendly Student Management System built with Python using Object-Oriented Programming (OOP) concepts.

-This project allows users to add students, update their marks, and view details of all students through a menu-driven interface.
+This project is a menu-driven console application that allows users to manage student records by adding students, updating marks, and displaying student details.

-Features
+✨ Features

-- Add a new student
+- ➕ Add new students
-- Store student name, roll number, and marks
-- Update a student's marks using their roll number
-- Find students by roll number
+- 🔍 Find students using their roll number
+- 📝 Update student marks
-- Display details of all students
+- 👥 Display all student records
-- Menu-driven interface
-- Handles cases where no students are available or a student is not found
+- 🚫 Handle students who are not found
+- 📋 Menu-driven console interface

-Concepts Used
+🛠️ Concepts Practiced

-This project helped me practice:
+This project helped me practice and understand:

 - Classes and Objects
 - "__init__()" constructor